 Whether you get a glimpse of the spectacle is highly dependent on the weather though, so you might just go home disappointed if you decide to visit on a cloudy day.
 Even if the weather is clear in Tokyo, there’s no guarantee it will be clear around the mountain.

-The places where you can pay for a view are numerous, including Sunshine 60 (in East Ikebukuro), the super-tall Tokyo Skytree (in Oshiage), Tokyo Tower, Roppongi Hills’ Tokyo City View (closed for renovation until April 2021), Shibuya Scramble Square (the building not the crossing), and Sangenjaya’s Carrot Tower.
+The places where you can pay for a view are numerous, including Sunshine 60 (in East Ikebukuro), the super-tall Tokyo Skytree (in Oshiage), Tokyo Tower, Roppongi Hills’ Tokyo City View, Shibuya Scramble Square (the building not the crossing), and Sangenjaya’s Carrot Tower.

 The sun will set around the top of Mt.
 Fuji when viewed from anywhere high in Tokyo from late January into February, but the best day varies depending on the location.
 Here are the best days and times for each location.